LiuYiwai/simple-IAM/README.md

 # simple-IAM
-A simple PyTorch implementation of Learning Instance Activation Maps for Weakly Supervised Instance Segmentation, in CVPR 2019 (Spotlight)
+A simple PyTorch implementation of Learning Instance Activation Maps for Weakly Supervised Instance Segmentation, in CVPR 2019